-An N grade indicates that satisfactory progress is being made, but evaluation depends on completion of the research, thesis, or dissertation, at which time the grade will be converted to CR (credit).
+An N grade indicates that satisfactory progress is being made, but evaluation depends on completion of the research, thesis, or DNP Final Project, at which time the grade will be converted to CR (credit).

 2. Warning Notices and Learning Contracts